vdaas/vald/docs/user-guides/client-api-config.md

 		// Search configuration
 		Config: &payload.Search_Config{
 			RequestId: "unique-request-id",
-			// The number of search result to be returned.
+			// The number of the search result to be returned.
 			Num: 10,
-			// The minimum number of search result to be returned.
+			// The minimum number of the search result to be returned.
-			// It prevent the timeout error when the number of result does NOT satisfy Num.
+			// It prevents the timeout error when the number of results does NOT satisfy Num.
 			MinNum: 5,
-			// The space of search candidate redius for NN vectors.
+			// The space of search candidate radius for NN vectors.
 			Radius: -1,
-			// Epsilon is used to determine how much to expand from search candidate radius.
+			// Epsilon determines how much to expand from the search candidate radius.
 			Epsilon: 0.1,
 			// Search timeout setting.
 			Timeout: 100000000,